-- (a) The rights and remedies provided in this [Act] are cumulative, but a party may not recover more than once for the same loss. - (b) Except as otherwise provided in Sections 803 and 804, if a party is in breach of contract, whether or not the breach is material, the aggrieved party has the rights provided in the agreement or this [Act], but the aggrieved party shall continue to comply with any contractual use restrictions with respect to information or copies received from the other party which have not been returned or are not returnable to the other party. - (c) Neither rescission nor a claim for rescission of the contract nor refusal or return of the information precludes or is inconsistent with a claim for damages or other remedy.
+(a) The remedies provided in this [Act] are cumulative, but a party may not recover more than once for the same loss.

+(b) Except as otherwise provided in Sections 803 and 804, if a party is in breach of contract, whether or not the breach is material, the aggrieved party has the remedies provided in the agreement or this [Act], but the aggrieved party shall continue to comply with any contractual use terms with respect to information or copies received from the other party which have not been returned or are not returnable to the other party.

+(c) Rescission or a claim for rescission of the contract, or refusal or return of the information, does not preclude and is not inconsistent with a claim for damages or other remedy.